 I’m pretty laidback about things friends have liked and commented on that have no relationship to me whatsoever appearing interspersed in my feed with what I’ve actually chosen to see – it is ‘social’ media after all.

-Unfortunately, in practice it isn’t as cute and cuddly as that.
-Neither is it exclusive to self-publishers.
-The reality of how obtaining and maintaining social media presence works means literally every page will at some point go out of its way to mislead and/or upset the very people liking and following it.
+In practice it isn’t as cute and cuddly as that.
+The reality of obtaining and maintaining social media presence means literally every page will at some point go out of its way to mislead and/or upset the very people liking and following it.

 Yet there’s no denying social media’s popularity.

-Talking about how certain aspects are most effective due to being exploitative and/or to our detriment hardly seems the best way of winning fans from amongst the people who happily use it.
-Surely, given I think I can see it so clearly, jumping on the bandwagon with numerous cute cat pics would be the best thing I could do?
+Writing about how certain aspects are most effective due to being exploitative and/or to our detriment hardly seems the best way of winning fans from amongst the people who happily use it.